How to Cook Brown Rice the Right Way

 Step 3: Let it sit and simmer

 Once the water begins to boil, reduce the heat.
 Cover the saucepan and let it simmer for 35-45 minutes.
 It’s OK if you want to take the lid off and peek in every once in a while.
 The rice is finished when its texture is tender and the liquid has been absorbed.
+Got undercooked rice on your hands?
+Learn how to fix undercooked rice.

 Test Kitchen Tip: If the cooking liquid is nearly gone and the rice isn’t tender yet, you can add a little liquid to help it finish cooking.

-Tips for Cooking Instant Rice
+Bonus: Tips for Cooking Instant Rice

 Don’t feel guilty for grabbing a package of the instant stuff.
 Quick and instant brown rice are just as healthy as regular.
 These rices cook in as few as 10 minutes—a welcome shortcut in any kitchen.
 Just follow the instructions on the box.
 These rices have been partially cooked and dehydrated, so they require different ratios than standard rice.